-The Rathlackan monuments, three court cairns and a collapsed wedge, are found on the north coast of Mayo with fine views over Lackan strand and Killala Bay.
-The main site is a well preserved court cairn set within its own enclosure within a system of neolithic field walls similar to the nearby Ceide Fields.
-This monument is in such good condition because it was completely buried in the bog.
-About 20 years ago the huge capstone slipped and tipped upright and so the site was rediscovered.
-Rathlackan is a beautiful site, like some kind of neolithic garden in the bog, and is well worth a visit.
+The Rathlackan monuments, three court-cairns and a collapsed wedge, are found on the north coast of Mayo with fine panoramic views over Lackan strand and Killala Bay.
+The main site is a well preserved court-cairn set within an enclosure within a system of field walls similar to those found at the nearby Ceide Fields.
+The Rathlackan megalith is located in a beautiful site, with sweeping views across the sea, sky and landscape.

 The monument at Rathlackan is in good condition because it was completely buried in and preserved by the bog.
 At some stage in the past, the huge capstone slipped and tipped upright, sticking out from the bog.
 The site was excavated in the late 1990's by Gretta Byrne, manager of the Ceide Fields visitor centre.

 The Rathlackan monument has a fine court built from drystone chunks of sandstone.
 A pair of well matched jambs lead into a well-preserved chamber of three compartments.
 The enormous roofing flags have been lifted off the chamber and lie close by.
 The ground is very wet and spongy: the chamber is full of sphagnum moss.
 The site was excavated by Gretta Byrne, who is the head guide at the Ceide Fields.

 Details from the 1992 excavations are available online.
 Here is a section from Excavations.ie.